fullmetaltac/interview-notes/devops/git.md

 The HEAD file contains a reference to the current branch.
 It should be a reference to main at this point.

-## Git Internals: Working directly with Git Objects
+## Lab 23: Git Internals: Working directly with Git Objects

 **Finding the Latest Commit**